wpgeorgia/portfolio/index.md

 ---

-## 🗺️ StoryMap: Dallas Parks: Decent or Deficient?
+## 🗺️ GIS StoryMap: Dallas Parks: Decent or Deficient?

 **Overview:**
 This ArcGIS StoryMap gives looks at one component factoring into Dallas' poor ranking in public green space.